Microsoft Fabric

-Microsoft Fabric is an all-in-one SaaS-based analytics solution that combines a comprehensive suite of services, including data lake, data engineering, data integration, data science, real-time analytics, and business intelligence, all in one place.
-It is built on top of three main tools and services in Microsoft – Azure Data Factory, Azure Synapse Analytics, and Power BI.
+Microsoft Fabric is a unified AI-powered data analytics platform from Microsoft designed to bring data integration, engineering, analytics, AI, and business intelligence into a single SaaS experience.
+It is built on top of three main tools and services in Microsoft, Azure Data Factory, Azure Fabric Analytics, and Power BI.
 It offers One Lake for one storage and One Security Microsoft Purview for Security and governance around it.

 It is designed to simplify your analytics needs.
 Microsoft Fabric delivers a highly integrated, end-to-end, and easy-to-use product that makes it easy for business users and data engineers to manage and discover data.

-Most organizations usually have separate teams dealing with Data Engineering, Data Warehouse and Data Lakes, Data Analytics, and Data Science.
+Most organizations usually have separate teams dealing with data engineering, data warehouse, data lakes, and data analytics.
 Typically, each team maintains its own independent data platforms and analytics solutions.
 This is where Microsoft Fabric helps unify everything into one platform to reduce duplication and minimize costs.

 So essentially, Fabric brings everything into one umbrella to help manage an organization’s data infrastructure easily from one unified platform.
 Data engineers, developers, and administrators no longer have to work with multiple tools to bring everything together.
 It helps accelerate productivity for developers, improves time to value, and makes it easy for you to bring AI to your data.
 Let’s now explore the components of Microsoft Fabric.

-Microsoft Fabric architecture comprises seven components; each key component is tailored to a specific persona and a specific task.
+Microsoft Fabric architecture comprises nine integrated components; each key component is tailored to a specific persona and data-driven task.
 These run on top of One Lake and One Security and are designed to work together seamlessly.

 Data Factory

-It combines the power and scale of Azure Data Factory with the low code experience in Power Query. to help you set up data pipelines or data flow as part of data engineering.
-It provides more than 150 connectors to integrate data from a variety of cloud and on-premise sources, such as on-premises data warehouses, cloud data lakes, and SaaS applications data, to help you orchestrate data pipelines and automate data transformation.
+It combines the power and scale of Azure Data Factory with the low-code experience in Power Query to help you set up data pipelines or data flow as part of data engineering.
+It provides more than 200 native connectors to integrate data from a variety of cloud and on-premise sources, such as on-premises data warehouses, cloud data lakes, and SaaS applications data, to help you orchestrate data pipelines and automate data transformation.

 The new spark experience enables developers with great authoring experiences to build and manage data pipelines instantly.
 It allows instant start with live pools and the ability to collaborate, which helps enhance their productivity.
-MS Fabric delivers a delightful, unified experience in Synapse Data Engineering for data engineering tasks, such as data ingestion, transformation, and orchestration.
+MS Fabric delivers a delightful, unified experience in Fabric Data Engineering for related tasks, such as data ingestion, transformation, and orchestration.

-Microsoft Fabric delivers a brand-new Synapse Data Science experience backed by the power of Azure machine learning.
-It provides a collaborative environment for data scientists to build and deploy machine learning models, work together, and offer various tools and resources for machine learning development.
+Microsoft Fabric delivers a brand-new Fabric Data Science experience backed by the power of Azure machine learning.
+It provides a collaborative environment for data scientists to build and deploy machine learning models, work together, and offer various tools and resources for AI/ML development.

-Synapse Real-Time Analytics, based on Synapse Data Explorer or Azure Data Explorer, is a fully managed big data analytics platform optimized for streaming and time-series data.
+Real-Time Intelligence, based on Fabric Eventhouse or Azure Data Explorer, is a fully managed big data analytics platform optimized for streaming and time-series data.
 This data is often semi-structured in formats like XML and JSON from IoT devices or your application telemetry or log data.
 It stands out for its ability to ingest data from various sources.

 Power BI